NYU-RTS/rts-docs-dev/docs/hpc/05_submitting_jobs/02_slurm_tutorial.md

 sbatch myscript.sbatch
 ```

-The command will result in the job queuing as it awaits resources to become available (which varies on the number of other jobs being run on the cluster).
+The command will result in the job queuing as it awaits resources to become available (which varies on the number of other jobs being run on the cluster and the resources requested).
 You can see the status of yor jobs with the following command:

 ```sh
 squeue --me